 At this point, the Email & eCRM Manager spoke up and explained the email team normally sends an email on Tuesday but, for technical reasons, was not able to that week.
 This meant the team inadvertently performed a hold-out test.

-This serendipitous event helped them see how email drives traffic and sales that were being attributed to other channels hence the email marketing attribution was incorrect.
+This serendipitous event helped them see how email drives traffic and sales that were being wrongly attributed to other channels hence the email marketing attribution was incorrect.

 This story is not an anomaly.
 Rather, it’s typical, and I expect we’ve all experienced or heard stories similar to this